Richard Branson’s story

 Having started Virgin as a mail order record retailer in 1970, Richard founded Virgin Records.
 After the first Virgin artist, Mike Oldfield, released ‘Tubular Bells’, Virgin Records went on to sign household names from the Sex Pistols to The Rolling Stones.
 There are now more than 40 Virgin companies worldwide in over 35 countries.

 Richard has challenged himself with many record breaking adventures, including the fastest ever Atlantic Ocean crossing, a series of oceanic balloon journeys and kitesurfing across the Channel.
 He has described Virgin Galactic, the world’s first commercial spaceline, as being “the greatest adventure of all”.
-Richard has nearly 40 million followers on social media and blogs regularly on issues ranging from entrepreneurship to the environment and adventure to purpose.
+Richard has over 40 million followers on social media and he blogs regularly on issues ranging from entrepreneurship to the environment and adventure to purpose.

 Richard is available for a select number of speaking engagements per year around the world.
 All funds raised from Richard's speaking engagements go to Virgin Unite - the entrepreneurial foundation of the Virgin Group - and advocacy causes striving to make business a force for good.